 The department places strong emphasis on computation and is well supported with equipment and software necessary for research.
 Computers are used for data analysis and to find solutions to problems that arise in numerical analysis, simulations, and mathematical modeling.
 The computer packages used in these courses are likely to play an important role in the solution of the problems students will encounter in their places of employment.

 Content displayed from this DePaul University catalog page.

 Candidates for the Master's of Science in Applied Statistics degree must pass two comprehensive examinations (Part I and Part II).
-Comprehensive examinations are offered twice per year, in the autumn and spring quarters, during last two weekends in October and April.
+Comprehensive examinations are offered twice per year, in the beginning of the autumn and spring quarters.

-Students should register with the graduate program director at the beginning of the quarter they plan to take the comprehensive examinations.
+Students should register with the graduate program director before the beginning of the quarter they plan to take the comprehensive examinations.